|

 my mother, and who is somewhat inebriated, carries me on his

+back.
 Once across, the pace picks up.
 We silently hurry toward

 the forest that is supposedly Austria.
 The flares don't